-Art Business: 3 Things Every Professional Artist Needs to Know
+Art Business Strategy: 3 Things Every Professional Needs to Know

 by Michael Damico

 One trick is to start thinking like a professional artist.
 But don’t worry.
-Just because you think like a pro doesn’t mean you’ll lose your love of what you’re doing.
+Just because you think like a pro and use business strategy doesn’t mean you’ll lose your love of what you’re doing.
 In fact, following these guidelines tends to make artists even more passionate about their work.
 So, let’s jump right in!

 As a professional artist and a business owner immersed in the world of fine art, I am regularly asked how much to charge for artwork.
 Most people think this is a really tricky process, but I promise it isn’t.
 I’ve developed a formula that I’ve been using to price my own artwork for years.
-In fact, I also created a calculator to help me work with all the variables.
+In fact, as part of my personal art business strategy, I also created a calculator to help me work with all the variables.
 I shared this information in a recent post, including the calculator.
 Make sure to read it to get a better understanding.
 Because, at the very least, you want to make sure your art business isn’t losing any money.

 In short, the idea is to: